-It is extremely important to contact a DUI attorney in the Birmingham area with experience defending against DUI charges as soon as possible, as the early stages of these proceedings are often pivotal.
+It is extremely important to contact a DUI lawyer in the Birmingham area with experience defending against DUI charges as soon as possible, as the early stages of these proceedings are often pivotal.
 Without fully understanding their rights under the law, a person may make statements or take actions that can permanently affect their chances of avoiding a conviction.

 Title: Understanding and Professional

 By: A. Client